LLC vs. Corporationby Robert Kowalski

 The entities are taxed differently.

 By default an LLC is a pass-through tax entity, meaning that the income is not taxed at the company level (however, a Multi-Member LLC is still required to complete a separate tax return).
-The income or loss as shown on this return is 'passed through' the business entity to the individual members, and is reported on their individual tax returns.
+The income or loss as shown on this return is 'pass-through' the business entity to the individual members, and is reported on their individual tax returns.

 C-Corporation is a separately taxable entity, and pays tax on the income prior to any dividend distributions to shareholders.
 If and when corporate earnings are distributed to shareholders in the form of dividends, the corporation does not receive the reasonable business expense deduction, and dividend income is taxed as regular income to the shareholders.